dprint/dprint/website/src/config.md

 }
 ```

 With the above, a file named `build` starting with `#!/bin/sh` is formatted as if it were a `.sh` file.
-The shebang is matched exactly against the file's first line, so list every variation you use.
+A configured shebang matches when the file's first line equals it or starts with it followed by whitespace, so `#!/usr/bin/env deno run` matches `#!/usr/bin/env deno run --allow-read` (but not `#!/usr/bin/env deno runtest`).
+When multiple entries match, the longest one wins.
+Note that `#!/usr/bin/env -S deno run` is a different line, so list it separately if you use it.
 When shebangs are configured, extensionless files are discovered regardless of the `"includes"` patterns (they're still subject to `"excludes"` and the gitignore), so only the files whose first line matches a configured shebang get formatted.

 ## Overrides